defra-design/bng-digital/README.md

-# Biodiversity Net Gain Register Weeknotes
+# Natural England's Biodiversity Net Gain Digital Services Blog

-A place to find out about what the Biodiversity Net Gain Digital Team have been working on.
+Blog posts about what we have been working on.

 <https://bng-digital.herokuapp.com>